noahehall/theBookOfNoah/0current/security/oauth.md

   - code verifier: a random URL-safe >= 43 characters stored on the local system
   - code challenge: base 64 encoded SHA-256 hash `bae64url(sha256(code_verifier))` of the code verifier
-  - ^ wiht the code verifier & challenge, your application is effectively authenticating itself
+  - ^ with the code verifier & challenge, your application is effectively authenticating itself

 - flow
   - client generates a code verifier & code challenge